Healthy Homes Assessment Waitangirua

 Rental Property Home Assessments Waitangirua

-Rental property areas affected to the Healthy Homes Standard in Waitangirua include each:
+Rental property areas affected to Health Homes Standard.
+Healthy Homes Standard in Waitangirua include each:

 • Bathroom